-I recently shot another fashion editorial, this time with a bridal theme.
+I recently shot a bridal fashion editorial, which is a fashion editorial with a bridal theme.
 How did I shoot it?
 Keep reading to learn how.

-I’d like to share with you how I shot my most recent fashion editorial because it may help the way you organize your shoots.
+I’d like to share with you my experience shooting a bridal fashion editorial, because it may help the way you organize your shoots.
 So let’s break down the requirements, finding a location, the gear used and the people involved.

 Mariana Penilla, who I’ve worked with before, called me because she needed images for a magazine spread.
 She had a clear idea of getting one long image to use in a two page spread, with a bride on one page and two bridesmaids on the other.
 She also stated that she was looking for a bright image, with an airy feeling.
 She was not looking for a studio shoot with seamless background nor an urban location.